-

 According to Article 27/4 of the Law on Administrative Judicial Procedure (LAJP), the filing of a lawsuit arising from tax disputes before the tax courts automatically suspends the collection of the taxes, duties, fees, and similar financial obligations, including their increases and penalties, that are the subject of the litigation.
 This means that the taxpayer is not required to pay the assessed taxes and penalties while the appeal is pending.

 However, Article 112 of the Tax Procedure Law (TPL) stipulates that if the taxpayer loses the case, default interest will be applied to the unpaid portion of the taxes from the normal due date until the date the court decision is served.
-Although the collection is generally suspended during litigation, the taxpayer has the option to pay the disputed taxes and penalties partially or entirely during the lawsuit if they choose to do so.
+Although the collection is generally suspended during litigation, the taxpayer has the option to pay the disputed taxes and penalties partially or entirely during the lawsuit in order to avoid such interest.

 While the general rule is that collection stops automatically when a lawsuit is filed before a tax court, there are exceptions.
 Article 52 of the LAJP states that filing an appeal or cassation does not automatically stop the execution of the decisions made by judges, courts, or the Council of State.
 However, the suspension of execution may be granted by the Council of State (if examining the cassation) or by the regional administrative court (if examining the appeal), often in return for a security deposit.
 Decisions regarding requests for suspension of execution during cassation and appeal are final.